harshbhardwaj77/Zabbix/triggers.md

 🚀 Now, Zabbix will **automatically alert you** when CPU or Memory usage is high for any VM without needing manual configuration! 🎉

-Let me know if you need further customizations! 😊